-Disruptive behavior will not be tolerated on library property.
-A library patron who is disruptive will be notified that the behavior is inappropriate.
-If the behavior continues, the patron will be asked to leave the library.
+Unless injury to a person or damage to property is involved, which are grounds for immediate suspension, any library patron who is disruptive will be notified that the behavior is inappropriate and be asked to stop.
+If the behavior continues, the patron will be asked to leave the library for the safety and welfare of everyone.
 If the patron refuses to leave, local law enforcement officials will be notified.
-Disruptive behavior on the part of any library patron may result in the suspension of privileges in accordance with the procedures of Section 5-5-18, “Suspension of Facility Privileges,” Boulder Revised Code (B.R.C.)
+Disruptive or threatening behavior on the part of any patron while in the library may result in the suspension of privileges in accordance with the procedures of Section 5-5-18, “Suspension of Facility Privileges,” Boulder Revised Code (B.R.C.)
 1981.

 - Bring a weapon into or possess a weapon, except as expressly permitted by state law;

 - Seek or collect signatures from the general public on a petition inside any library;

 - Lie down, doze or sleep in any library facility except this rule shall not apply to children;

 - Use the restrooms for anything other than their intended purposes.
 This includes, but is not limited to, bathing, shaving, washing, rinsing or drying hair, or washing, rinsing or drying clothing, and charging phones;

 - Eat anything while in the Carnegie Branch Library for Local History due to the historic nature of the collection.

 “Disruptive behavior” is any activity which disrupts the library, endangers the perpetrator or others, interferes with library business or other library patrons or staff, hinders others’ access to the library or library materials, or is illegal.
 This may include, and is not limited to, any activity which results in the damage or disruption of library equipment or services, or blocking access to the library or its materials, or the use of profane, obscene, intimidating or abusive language or gestures including epithets directed at race, ethnicity, sexual orientation, gender identity, or other personal characteristics.